The Hands-Down Best Labor Advice I Ever Found

 Having this information took a huge weight off my shoulders and let me focus on other things like planning for after baby came.
 (If this was happening now I would have been focusing on this blog so I could stay home with my kiddo instead of having to go back to work after).

-And having been through my first labor, I can say this stuff is GOLDEN, all women should know this before contractions start!
+And having been through my first labor (you can read my birth story here), I can say this stuff is GOLDEN, all women should know this before contractions start!

 It doesn’t matter what sort of birth you are trying for – epidural, c-section, or even “all natural” – you really do need to know this stuff!